 If you are venturing into paid advertising to meet new prospects, you will need to establish some type of marketing budget.
 Since most network marketers don’t have much money, this might not work for many of you reading this article.

-But, if you do have money for paid advertising, it’s vital that you pick a monthly advertising budget you can stick with for at least 18 to 24 months.
+But, if you do have money for paid advertising, it’s vital that you pick a monthly advertising budget you can stick with for at least 18 to 24-months.
 I recommend you set aside at least $500 to $1,000 per month for paid advertising.
-If that sounds too expensive to you, you should focus on free lead generation strategies.
+If that sounds too expensive to you, you should focus on free lead generation strategies first.

 Putting it All Together

 I encourage you to go through each step on this page and develop your own game-plan for your network marketing business.
 This will help you launch or re-launch your business and get much better results.

 Type up everything into a MS Word document and refer to it daily.
 When needed, update it or modify it.
 And most importantly, have the self-discipline to follow your game-plan UNTIL you reach your business goals.